Staff and Senior Advisors

 Meppen has a bachelor’s degree in political science from Utah State University and more than 30 years of experience in the survey industry.
 Prior to joining the University of Utah she worked as the research director at Dan Jones & Associates collaborating with a diverse set of clients to conduct high quality survey research.

-Accounting and Finance Manager
+Director of Accounting and Finance

 Shelley Kruger, B.S.